 THANK YOU DONORS

-Donation of $1000 or more will be recognized on a permanent donor acknowledgement marker on the Phase I Learning Annex of the Mary N. Porter Welcome Center.
+Donation of $1000 or more will be recognized on a permanent donor acknowledgement marker on the Phase I Mary N. Porter Learning Center.

 NAMING DONOR ($500,000)

 FLOYD L. WRAY MEMORIAL FOUNDATION

 FRIENDS OF FLAMINGO GARDENS

 FELBURN FAMILY FOUNDATION

 FLEMING FAMILY FOUNDATION